CenterDevice/ceres/docs/ceres.1.md

   : Sets the timeout in sec for command to finish.
 Default is 300 sec.

+### infrastructure images list [*options*]

+  *infrastructure images list* identifies all images in a given sub-directory of the CenterDevice *infrastructure* repository specified either in the ceres configuration file or passed via command line.

+  --base-dir *base-dir*
+  : Overwrites base dir from ceres configuration file

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human*, *plain*, and *json*.

+### infrastructure images build [*options*] -p *project* -r *resource*

+  *infrastructure images build* builds a specific image in a given sub-directory of the CenterDevice *infrastructure* repository specified either in the ceres configuration file or passed via command line.

+  -p, --project *project*
+  : Sets project

+  -r, --resource *resource*
+  : Sets resource to build

+  --no-progress-bar
+  : Do not show progress bar during command execution.
+This is useful for non-interactive sessions.

+  --show-all
+  : Show all command results.
+By default show only results of failed commands.

+  --base-dir *base-dir*
+  : Overwrites base dir from ceres configuration file

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human*, *plain*, and *json*.

+  --timeout *timeout*
+  : Sets the timeout in sec for command to finish.
+Default is 300 sec.

+### infrastructure resources list [*options*]

+  *infrastructure resources list* identifies all resources in a given sub-directory of the CenterDevice *infrastructure* repository specified either in the ceres configuration file or passed via command line.

+  --base-dir *base-dir*
+  : Overwrites base dir from ceres configuration file

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human*, *plain*, and *json*.

+### infrastructure resources build [*options*] -p *project* -r *resource*

+  *infrastructure resources build* builds a specific resources in a given sub-directory of the CenterDevice *infrastructure* repository specified either in the ceres configuration file or passed via command line.

+  -p, --project *project*
+  : Sets project

+  -r, --resource *resource*
+  : Sets resource to build

+  --no-progress-bar
+  : Do not show progress bar during command execution.
+This is useful for non-interactive sessions.

+  --show-all
+  : Show all command results.
+By default show only results of failed commands.

+  --base-dir *base-dir*
+  : Overwrites base dir from ceres configuration file

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human*, *plain*, and *json*.

+  --timeout *timeout*
+  : Sets the timeout in sec for command to finish.
+Default is 300 sec.

 ## INSTANCES

 The *instances* modules interacts with instances in the environment selected by the profile to use.